LLNL/axom/src/docs/sphinx/dev_guide/dev_summary.rst

 Axom Development Process Summary
 ****************************************

-This section provides a brief summary of various aspects of Axom software development.
+This section summarizes high-level aspects of Axom software development.

-The main interaction hub for Axom developers is the Atlassian tool suite on the Livermore Computing Collaboration Zone (CZ).
-These tools can be accessed through the `MyLC Portal <https://lc.llnl.gov>`_.
-Developer-level access to Axom project spaces requires membership in the LC group 'axomdev'.
-If you are not in this group and need to be, please send an email request to 'axom-dev@llnl.gov'.
+Links to more detailed discuss can be found in the text.

 ======================================================